"Holding Court" John A. Macdonald Statue

 We learn from history

-by sheilamgingras, about 4 years ago
+by sheilamgingras, over 5 years ago

 I can honestly say , I did not realize that Sir John A had anything to do with residential schools.
 Now I am aware- but only because of this statue and its significance.
 I think we can view it as a teaching moment.
 We cannot undo our past but we can learn and move forward with this knowledge.